nanonanomachine/ruby_snooper/README.md

 SampleClass.sample_class_method(1, 2)
 ```

-The output to stdout is:
+The output to stderr is:

 ```ruby
 From /some/file/path.rb